AnyBody/tutorials/A_Getting_started_anyscript/lesson6.md

 :::{note}
-You can visualize a node's local reference system, by selecting the node in the model tree (e.g., "Main.ArmModel.Segs.ForeArm.PalmNode") and right-clicking and selecting "Model View->This object->View".
+You can visualize a node's local reference system, by selecting the node in the model tree (e.g., `Main.ArmModel.Segs.ForeArm.PalmNode`) and right-clicking and selecting "Model View->This object->View".
 :::